The Wisest Philosopher in Business

 Peter Drucker felt without a strong dedication to society, the modern corporation cannot withstand the challenges of global business.

-Throughout your career, how your job fits within the organization will be shaped by something he wrote.
-It makes Peter Drucker someone you ought to know something about.
+Throughout your career, your job will be shaped by something Peter Drucker said.

-Drucker was the Austrian born consultant turned professor who could quite accurately be called the father of modern business management thinking.
-All the great consultants from McKinsey to Bain trace their evolution from arcane practice to the mainstream of organizational life to Drucker.
+Drucker was the Austrian born consultant turned professor who could quite accurately be called the father of modern management thinking.
+All the great consultants from McKinsey to Bain owe their evolution from cerebral practitioners to transformation raconteurs to Drucker.